⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 💰 How CSIQ Makes Money

-• Through its Recurrent Energy segment, it develops, constructs, maintains, and sells utility-scale solar power and battery energy storage projects, also operating solar power plants.
+• Its Recurrent Energy segment develops, builds, sells, and operates solar power and battery energy storage projects, also offering electricity sales and operation and maintenance services.

 Revenue Breakdown